hbcbh1999/small-workflows/CONTRIBUTING.md

-# Contributing
+# Contributing to Small Workflows
-Thank you for wanting to make the workflows better.
+There are many ways you can contribute.
 You can:
 - Make suggestions and file bugs in [Issues](../../issues/).
 - Fix issues and add features to any of the workflows with [Pull Requests](../../pulls/).